onap/policy-parent/docs/drools/runningEclipse.rst

 .. seealso:: To create a controller and run a control loop, refer to `Modifying the Release Template  <modAmsterTemplate.html>`_.

+.. seealso:: To use other telemetry commands to interact with the PDP-D, refer to `Getting Information  <clsimulation.html#getting-information>`_.

 End of Document